Free Notebook Usage

 • Use cache for repeated calculations

-• Avoid running same code repeatedly
+• Avoid running the same code repeatedly

 • Save time and resources